Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Discussion

 \section{Discussion}

-Currently, LLMs are used to produce large amounts of text data which is posted on the internet.
-This data finds its way into the training data for the next generation of LLMs, starting a self-consuming training loop in which models are iteratively trained on their own outputs.

-In our experiments we found that iteratively retraining a LLMs from scratch might help with correctness of model output.
+In our experiments we found that iteratively re-training LLMs from scratch might help with correctness of model output.
 This is sometimes already done in practice where the output of LLMs is used to improve their performance \cite{huang2022large, wang2022self} or generate new training data \cite{yu2023large}.

-However, this trend is concerning as we also found that this self-consuming training loop eventually leads to a drastic loss of diversity of a model's output and a generative LLM without diverse outputs is of little use.
+However, this trend is concerning as we also found that this self-consuming training loop eventually leads to a drastic loss of diversity of a model's output.
+Our results confirm the findings on the self-consuming training loop in the field of image generation \cite{martinez2023towards,alemohammad2023self,shumailov2023model,bertrand2023stability}, further highlighting the importance of this issue for generative models and LLMs in particular.
+These LLMs have an even greater impact on society than image generation models, leading to more LLM-generated data being produced and potentially having a greater impact on society as a whole, as many people already rely on good model performance.

-Consequently, we expect that a self-consuming training loop can help with both quality and diversity if only used for a few generations but in the long run it will harm model performance.
-Therefore, researchers and practitioners should carefully choose their data when training their models and test them sufficiently for diversity.
+Consequently, as we expect that a self-consuming training loop will harm model performance in the future, researchers and practitioners should carefully choose their data when training their models and test those models sufficiently for diversity.
 Additionally, the machine learning community at large needs to find ways to deal with this problem as generated text data is already present in new internet scraped datasets.
-This makes the self-consuming training loop inevitable in the future as LLM-generated data is hard to differentiate from real data \cite{sadasivan2023can}.
-Furthermore, studies suggest that we will run out of real data eventually and have to rely on generated data for future models \cite{villalobos2022will}.
-Therefore, we suggest to further study ways to maintain diversity of generative model outputs like quality diversity methods \cite{pugh2015confronting, fontaine2021differentiable}.
+While our results indicate that fresh real data can slow down the self-consuming training loop, other studies suggest that this is not an option as we will run out of real data eventually and have to rely on generated data for future models \cite{villalobos2022will}.
+Additionally, LLM-generated data has already found its way onto the internet, even infecting academic publications \cite{geng2024chatgpt,liang2024mapping}, and LLM-generated data may soon overtake real data on the internet.

-\textbf{Limitations:} Due to limited computational resources we ran our experiments with a smaller GPT-style model than for example GPT-4.
-Even though we expect that larger models with billions of parameters still suffer from the same loss of diversity if trained in a self-consuming training loop, we note that the behavior may vary for those larger models.
-However, a study for models of those size is not feasible with current compute options.

-Additionally, the results of this technical report only consist of one run per experiment yet.
-We will perform more runs per experiment and will update the results accordingly in the future.